haodong0518/haodong0518.github.io/_posts/2024-01-15-Robotics-Arm-Simulation.md

 ![Desktop View](/project_images/Mobile_Manipulation/bot_steps.png){: width="372" height="189" }

-Key Project Components
-Trajectory Planning:

-Plan and execute a trajectory for the end-effector.
-Ensure the gripper correctly picks up and places the block.

 ## CSV Output:

 The software will output a CSV file with the youBot's configurations, wheel angles, and gripper state.